-The content of tables groups E-Maj will manage has to be defined by populating the emaj.emaj_group_def table.
+The content of tables groups to create has to be defined by populating the emaj.emaj_group_def table.
 One row has to be inserted into this table for each application table or sequence to include into a tables group.
 This emaj.emaj_group_def table has the following structure:

-Column Type Description grpdef_group TEXT tables group name grpdef_schema TEXT name of the schema containing the application table or sequence grpdef_tblseq TEXT application table or sequence name grpdef_priority INT priority level for the table or sequence in E-Maj processing (optional) grpdef_log_dat_tsp TEXT name of the tablespace containing the log table (optional) grpdef_log_idx_tsp TEXT name of the tablespace containing the index of the log table (optional)
+Column Туре Description grpdef_group TEXT tables group name grpdef_schema TEXT name of the schema containing the application table or sequence grpdef_tblseq TEXT application table or sequence name grpdef_priority INT priority level for the table in E-Maj processing (optional) grpdef_log_dat_tsp TEXT name of the tablespace containing the log table (optional) grpdef_log_idx_tsp TEXT name of the tablespace containing the index of the log table (optional)